 - You have specific permission from the ANPD or the data subject has explicitly consented to the transfer, knowing that it is to another country

-- Appoint a dedicated data protection officer who is responsible for handling complaints and data access requests, training staff on data protection issues, and communicating with the ANPD
+- Unless exempt due to small business size, appoint a dedicated data protection officer who is responsible for handling complaints and data access requests, training staff on data protection issues, and communicating with the ANPD

 - Follow any "rules of good practice and governance" published by the ANPD

 Notify the affected data subjects and the ANPD of any data breach.
 This notice should cover:

 - A description of the affected data

 - An overview of which data subjects were involved

 - What security measures you used to protect the data

 - What steps you will now take

 Firstly, it's the most efficient way to transmit the required information to data subjects both before and while you are processing their data.
 In particular, it will lend more weight when you rely on the legal basis that a data subject gave informed consent to processing.
 The LGPD specifically says the burden is on the data controller to prove the data subject gave consent lawfully.

 Specific Purpose of Processing